-- > Do these items comply with the ban which comes into effect in Victoria in February 2023? - > Do these items contain any form of plastic polymer, including compostable or degradable plastic?
+- > Do these items comply with the ban which came into effect in Victoria on 1 February 2023? - > Do these items contain any form of plastic polymer, including compostable or degradable plastic?

 If you are unsure about options, check the website, call the hotline or email us.